JSEHS: A Brief History

 - Up to five students and one teacher from each school may receive funding to cover the cost of the symposium.

-- Participants and their sponsoring teachers will spend Thursday night March 12, at a nearby hotel.
+- Participants and their sponsoring teachers outside a 50 mile radius will spend Thursday and Friday night March 17-18, at a nearby hotel.

 - Travel to and from the Maryville campus is the responsibility of all participants.
 Transportation to and from all field trip sites is provided.